• Skip to primary navigation

 Vegetable Wild Rice in bowl.

 Since we cook dinner most of the week, we are always thinking of quick, healthy sides to prepare.
 One of our favorite versatile sides to make is this easy vegetable fried rice, our version of a wild rice pilaf.
 Wild rice has wonderful flavor and texture, and pairs well with so many different meats and veggies.
-It’s high in antioxidants and a great gluten free option for a weeknight side.
+Check out these other delicious dishes to pair with veggie rice.

 We personally enjoy a rice blend, mixing both wild rice and basmati.
 The blend makes for a fluffier rice dish with lots of texture.
 This vegetarian dish will be your go-to dairy free, healthy, hearty side!